 - 3.10 Where specifically validated, some modules may not have marks or grades.
 In such cases the student's attainment will be recorded as 'pass' or 'fail', having met or not met the threshold standard in accordance with the assessment criteria within the approved module descriptor.
 (See also Regulation 3.22) - 3.11 Where a professional or accrediting body explicitly requires it (see Regulation 1.40) other criteria may be used for a pass in one or more modules.
-Full details of these criteria and the reasons for them must be included in the programme specification and confirmed at validation and cross referenced to any relevant module descriptors. - 3.12 A pass in one trimester should not be specified as a prerequisite for starting a module in the following trimester.
+Full details of these criteria and the reasons for them must be included in the programme specification and confirmed at validation and cross referenced to any relevant module descriptors. - 3.12 A pass in one term should not be specified as a prerequisite for starting a module in the following unless there is a PSRB requirement that is clearly outlined in the programme specification.
 (See Regulation 3.13 below)